Updated April 9, 2024

 In those early months of 2021, the Hill CDC, in addition to the Development Review Panel (DRP) and Executive Management Committee (EMC) for the Lower Hill, attempted to negotiate community benefits that specifically addressed the Hill District community’s needs.
 This was a result of the Lower Hill Development Team failing the first step of the DRP process with an initial score of 75% (C) against the Greater Hill District Master Plan, and a 68% (D) against the Community Collaboration and Implementation Plan.
 They scored even lower when they returned to the DRP due to their use of divisive community engagement tactics and their failure to implement recommendations for plan improvement.
 Their final score at the DRP Committee level was 56% (E) when scored against the GHDMP and a 47% (F) when scored against the CCIP.
 The Lower Hill Development Team subsequently abandoned the community’s unified DRP review process.

-They stated that Hill District residents had not been displaced from the Lower Hill during urban renewal, that residents welcomed the demolition of the Lower Hill, and "moved up" into the rest of the Hill District.
-Watch here.
+They stated that Hill District residents had not been displaced from the Lower Hill during urban renewal, that residents welcomed the demolition of the Lower Hill, and “moved up” into the rest of the Hill District.
+Watch the video below:

-They attacked and attempted to tear down our community's only unified voice on community development, the Development Review Panel.
-Watch here.
+They attacked and attempted to tear down our community’s only unified voice on community development, the Development Review Panel.
+Watch below:

-They questioned the Greater Hill District Master Plan's stated goal of community ownership, challenging whether Hill District organizations and stakeholders should ever share ownership in projects happening in the neighborhood -- including those receiving public tax dollars from our government.
-Watch here.
+They questioned the Greater Hill District Master Plan’s stated goal of community ownership, challenging whether Hill District organizations and stakeholders should ever share ownership in projects happening in the neighborhood — including those receiving public tax dollars from our government.
+Watch below:

 The Hill CDC is determined to keep the facts clear regarding the Lower Hill District.
 We have thoroughly reviewed their “Open Letter” and are providing you with a check-in on the progress of commitments on the image below: